 Interactive panels give youths and families an opportunity to pose questions to panelists with expertise in child mental health issues.
 Participating in the conversations gives mental health provides special insight into questions families may have and the most helpful answers mental health experts can provide.

-Perhaps one of the more important topics covered in the national event, and one with long-lasting effects, is modeling effective communication practices between providers,
+Perhaps one of the more important topics covered in the national event, and one with long-lasting effects, is modeling effective communication practices between providers, youths and families.

 Importance of Integrated Care for Child Mental Health